 As the main focus is on what is written on the boards and not what people are saying, people can watch the videos without the sound and still take home the key messages and information.
 This also means that these videos can work really well in all places where you want to share a message without blasting out sound, for example on people’s mobile handsets, in a reception area and on plasma screens.

 But, back to social.
-We created a series of flip board videos for Co-op Funeralcare in which we used the boards to play a Mr & Mrs-style game at County Shows across the UK.
+We created a series of flip board social media videos for Co-op Funeralcare in which we used the boards to play a Mr & Mrs-style game at County Shows across the UK.
 In the game one person had to write their answer to a funeral-related question on a flip board and their partner had to write what they thought they had written.
 Themes ranged from what music people would like played at their funeral to if they’d like to be buried or cremated.

 4. Suspense and intrigue